hamlet-framework/type/README.md

 The same applies to callables.
 The hinting support is there, but assertions and casting are likely not possible.

+Numeric string is a string which is numeric.
+The type hints are supported by Psalm, the assertion is as simple as `is_string($a) && is_numeric($a)`.
+But as for the casting, there's no built-in support for it.
+The semantics of it is casting of the value to a string and checking that it's numeric.
+Other interpretations are possible, so this is a bit messy.

 ## Library support for hinting, assertions and casting

 The library provides a consistent support for hinting, assertions and casting as much as possible.